altocodenl/tagaway/readme.md

    - If successful, returns a 200.

 - `GET /tags`
-   - Returns an array of the form `['tag1', 'tag2', ...]`.
-This list includes user tags, as well as year tags and geotags; it also includes tags shared with the user by other users, each of them in the form `'s::USERNAME:tag'`.
+   - Returns an object of the form `{tags: ['tag1', 'tag2', ...], hometags: ['hometag1', 'hometag2', ...], organized: INT}`.
+The `tags` list includes user tags, as well as year tags and geotags; it also includes tags shared with the user by other users, each of them in the form `'s::USERNAME:tag'`.
+The `hometags` array returns all hometags; the `organized` key contains the number of organized pivs for the user.

 - `POST /hometags`
    - Body must be of the form `{hometags: [STRING, ...]}`.